Who is eligible to write a Global Studies Senior Honors Thesis?

 Per the College of Arts & Sciences, you must have a cumulative overall GPA of 3.65 by the end of your sixth semester, and this GPA must be maintained throughout your senior year, in order to write an honors thesis.
 You should not embark on a thesis unless you confidently expect to meet the minimum GPA requirements outlined above.
 If your cumulative GPA is below 3.65, we encourage you to consider an independent research project.

 Do I have to find a thesis advisor?

-You must write your thesis under the direction of a Washington University faculty advisor (not necessarily a member of the IAS faculty).
+You must write your thesis under the direction of an Arts & Sciences (Washington University) faculty advisor (not necessarily a member of the Global Studies faculty).
 It is advised that you begin meeting with potential faculty advisors in your sophomore year.
 This will give you plenty of time to develop a relationship with your advisor and, if you haven’t already, take a class with them before you begin your thesis.
 Your thesis advisor should be someone with whom you have worked, in a class or other setting, as the best theses investigate questions that interest both the student and the advisor and, therefore, arise out of conversations between them.

 How do I find a thesis advisor?

 You may find your major advisor or 4-year advisor can be helpful in suggesting possible thesis advisors, but it is ultimately up to you to identify your advisor.
 You should come up with a preliminary proposal on your own, and then go see your prospective advisor in person.
 If you are abroad during your sophomore or junior year, you may contact advisors and faculty by email, but ideally you will have raised the topic before you leave for study abroad (so you might conduct research for your thesis while you are abroad).

 How long is a thesis?

 The written thesis length varies by discipline; your individual page requirement will be set by your advisor.
 The page count includes the title page, table of contents, main article, and bibliography.
 Maps, charts, and other non-text pages do not count toward the required page length.